spenceraxani/CosmicWatch-Desktop-Muon-Detector-v2/README.md

-# CosmicWatch-Desktop-Muon-Detector-with-microSD-
+# CosmicWatch-Desktop-Muon-Detector
-The CosmicWatch Desktop Muon Detector supplementary material
+This repository if for the supplementary material used to build the CosmicWatch Desktop Muon Detectors